- Business Information Technology

 Through learning in the Sciences our pupils not only develop their interest and knowledge but they also develop their practical skills, numeracy skills, literacy skills and their knowledge of and how they can positively impact upon their own health and wellbeing and the environment.

-Learners, at all stages and levels, engage in wide range of co-operative and investigative tasks/activities, which allow them to develop important skills to become inventive and enterprising young adults in a world where Science cuts across all areas of the economy.
+Learners, at all stages and levels, engage in wide range of activities which challenge their thinking and develop their enquiry skills, which allow them to develop important skills to progress onto positive destinations and successfully contribute to the wider world of work.

 With this in mind, learners’ pathways have two distinct stages; Broad General Education (BGE) (S1-S3) and the Senior Phase (S4-S6).

-In S1 and S2 pupils will get an experience of all 3 sciences across a range of topics e.g. Matter, Electricity and Body Systems; developing their knowledge and understanding and their literacy, numeracy and research skills.
-Teachers use a range of strategies and methodologies to make this experience active and engaging for our young people.
+In S1 and S2 pupils will experience of all 3 sciences across a range of topics e.g. Matter, Electricity and Body Systems; developing their knowledge and understanding and their literacy, numeracy, research and communication skills.
+Teachers use a range of strategies to make this experience active, engaging and challenging for our young people.

-In S3 pupils have the opportunity to develop their knowledge further in one or more of the sciences.
+In S3 pupils have the opportunity to develop their knowledge further in one or more of the Sciences.
 At this point they will be taught by a subject specialist.
-This ensures that we are deepening their knowledge and understanding as well as further developing their skills.
+This ensures that the can deepen and develop their knowledge and understanding as well as further develop their skills.

 As a Science department we offer National 4, National 5, Higher and Advanced Higher across the Sciences.
 This ensures that our young people can progress through the Sciences at an appropriate pace.
 At National 5 level and above pupils must complete an SQA exam in order to gain the full award.

 Science is an integral part of our economy and future and is therefore essential for a number of career pathways, for example; Forensic Science, Medicine, Dentistry, Veterinary Science, Zoology, Pharmacy, Nuclear Science, Engineering, Optometry, Biochemistry and MANY MANY MORE!!